 The industry coding follows the Danish industrial classifications, Dansk Branchekode 2007 (DB07), which is the national version of NACE rev. 2.
 A complete overview can be found at the DB07 site.
-Data is moreover divided on 4 main industrial groupings.
-An overview of this grouping can be found in this attachment (in Danish).
+Data are moreover distributed to 4 main industrial groupings.
+An overview of this grouping can be found in this annex (in Danish).